aarzalluz/singlecell-isoform-simulation/sr_simulation_pipeline.md

 ### Analyse simulated length bias

-To ensure that the simulated UMI reads successfully recreate a coverage bias, we perform an analysis of the percentage of the trancripts that is left uncovered in each of our simulations.
+To ensure that the simulated UMI reads successfully recreate a coverage bias, we perform an analysis of the percentage of the trancripts that is left uncovered in each of our simulations (see Figure 5.a in our manuscript).

 ```
 # get lengths of transcript sequences